-On February 11, 1942 four A5M4 Claude fighters from the Chitose Kokutai (soon afterwards renamed the 4th Kokutai) arrived as the first Japanese fighters based at Gasmata Airfield.
-That same day, the four Claudes intercepted three RAAF Hudsons attacking ships in Gasmata Harbor and shot down Hudson A16-126 and Hudson A16-91.
+On February 11, 1942 four A5M4 Claude fighters from Chitose Kokutai (soon afterwards renamed the 4th Kokutai) arrived as the first Japanese fighters to operate from Gasmata Airfield.
+That same day, the four Claudes intercepted the first Allied air raid against this area when three Royal Australian Air Force (RAAF) Hudsons attacking ships in Thilenius Harbor and shot down Hudson A16-126 and Hudson A16-91.

 Allied missions against Gasmata Airfield